Tom Skinner (trade unionist): Union involvement

 With the election of Norman Kirk's Labour government in 1972, Skinner was able to have more say, indirectly, on policy.
 He was instrumental in founding the Shipping Corporation of New Zealand, and was its deputy chairman.
 A new Industrial Relations Act passed by the government was negotiated with the FOL and the Employers' Federation.
 The 1975 general election saw a return to power of Robert Muldoon and the National Party, which was elected on a strong anti-union platform.
 The introduction of a wage freeze in 1976 and amendments to the Industrial Relations Act which changed the definition of strikes and lockouts and increased penalties against striking workers led to demands for union action.
 Although many unions went on strike, a serious crisis was averted.
 Skinner was criticised by several unions for his moderate stance, but a vote on his leadership at the FoL's 1976 conference showed he still had overwhelming support.
 Skinner's more moderate stance had the additional benefit that – while publicly opposed, Skinner and Muldoon (coincidentally the Member of Parliament for Skinner's old Tamaki seat) established a working relationship that allowed progress to be made on government industrial policy to both sides' benefit.
 Like Muldoon he had made his way by "hard work and brains.
 Now they lived round the street from each other in plush Tamaki.
 Both liked whisky and would happily conspire and connive over a weekend evening, amidst the fumes of Scotch."

 Skinner retired in 1979 and was replaced by the more militant Jim Knox.
-Knox's style led to a sidelining of Skinner, though he retained an involvement with the NZ Shipping Corporation until the 1980s.
-After his wife died in 1985, he spent his time largely out of the public spotlight.
-Sir Tom died on 11 November 1991 in Auckland.
+Knox's style led to a sidelining of Skinner, though he retained an involvement with the Shipping Corporation of New Zealand until the 1980s.
+After his wife died in 1985, Skinner spent his time largely out of the public spotlight.
+He died on 11 November 1991 in Auckland.